tlongren/money-collector/README.md

 Simple website to accept payments through Stripe.
 You've gotta get a [Stripe account](https://stripe.com/).

-You can see it action [here at longren.org/pay/](http://www.longren.org/pay).
+You can see it action at [http://pay.longren.org/](http://pay.longren.org/).

 This was inspired by [begriffs/lucre heroku hosted option](https://github.com/begriffs/lucre).